National Parks 7 min read

 You will need plenty of sunscreen, as much water as you can carry or a large filter bottle.
 Additionally, it’s a good idea to bring a first aid kit and some Tecnu soap for cleaning poison ivy and poison oak oils off your clothing and gear.

-For flies, here are the recommended patterns for Black Canyon:
+For flies, here are some recommended patterns for Black Canyon:

 - Hopper (tan/yellow #8-12)